Albrtito/ObsidianNotes/02-Atomic/1739552040 - DB Relational Statics.md

 # DB Relational Statics

 > [!NOTE] Intro:
 > The static part of the Relational Model creates the tables, relations between them, what to do when something related changes and static constraints.
+> + The set of all this info is called **Relational Schema and is represented in a Relational Graph**

 This note will define the concepts and rules needed to create a **theoretical model**.